krozgrov/ha-vizio-integration/docs/TROUBLESHOOTING.md

 ### Power Control Issues

-- **Power on takes longer than expected**: Some Vizio TV models (e.g., VFD40M-0809) may take 5-10 seconds or longer to turn on after receiving the power command, especially when completely powered off.
+- **Power on takes longer than expected**: Some Vizio TV models (e.g., VFD40M-0809) may take 8-10 seconds or longer to turn on after receiving the power command, especially when completely powered off.
 The integration will:
   - Send the power on command
-  - Wait up to 6 seconds on the first attempt, checking state every 1 second
+  - Wait 8 seconds on the first attempt before checking state (to avoid overwhelming the TV with too many API calls)
-  - Retry up to 3 times if needed
+  - Retry once more if needed (waiting 5 seconds)
   - Log when the TV successfully turns on
-  - **Note**: Be patient - the TV may take time to wake from a completely off state
+  - **Note**: Be patient - the TV may take time to wake from a completely off state.
+Frequent API calls can cause the TV to become unresponsive.

 - **Power on not working**: If power on consistently fails:
   - Check network connectivity - the TV must be reachable on your network